GandhiNN/gandhinn.github.io/_drafts/2025-08-18-handling-aws-sdk-items-effectively-in-rust.md

 1. An `impl Trait` which can be used to designate a type that implements a trait called `Trait`.
 2. An `impl` block which is used to implement some functionality for a type => **This is what we'll be focusing on this post**.

-An implementation consists of definitions of functions and constants.
+In Rust, an implementation consists of definitions of functions and constants.
 A function defined in an `impl` block can be:

 1. Standalone, meaning it does not take the struct as the argument, and will result in a new and standalone object.
 One example of this is `Vec::new()` which is used to create a new vector object.

 2. A method-call, meaning the function takes the struct (either `self`, `&self`, or `&mut self`) as its first argument.
 One example of this is `vec.len()` method.

 Items (or structs) in AWS SDK for Rust usually has the same set of implementation method call with the attributes that it has (plus a dedicated `builder()` method, which is used if we want to build the item, but it's outside the scope of this post).
 It means that, if we use the above `Role` struct's attributes as the reference, this item will also have the following methods: